Fantastic Beasts and Where to Find Them, IV: Adrift on a Shoreless Sea

 Two of every kind on Noah’s Ark.
 This ancient, implausible fable from Genesis is as true as the zoology textbook your veterinarian studied to earn her DVM degree: God has placed the vast biodiversity of God’s sprawling, leaping, flying, diving, crawling, squirming zoo in our boat.
 We’re in charge.
 It’s up to us to keep it all alive.
 How are we doing?

-Sylvia Earle is oceanographer who studies horseshoe crabs for a living.
-Commenting on the diminishing shoreline habitat that is making life difficult for them, she says, “Species come and species go, but never since a mighty asteroid struck the earth has the magnitude of loss come close to what is now occurring to the only place in the universe that is just right for horseshoe crabs — and humankind.
+Sylvia Earle is an oceanographer who studies horseshoe crabs for a living.
+Commenting on the diminishing shoreline habitat that is making life difficult for them, she says, “Species come and species go, but never since a mighty asteroid struck the earth has the magnitude of loss come close to what is now occurring to the only place in the universe that is just right for horseshoe crabs—and humankind.

 The rainbow, of course, is a string around God’s little finger.
 It’s God’s reminder, when God gets mad as hell, not to destroy the world.
 As Barbara Brown Taylor puts it, “It’s a perfect curve of color, stretching clear across the sky: God’s everlasting Yes to all who live in its embrace.”